pglira/simpleICP/README.md

 ## Output

-All implementations generate the same output.
+All implementations generate the same screen output.
 This is an example from the C++ version for the *Dragon* dataset:

 ```
 > run_simpleicp